Developers

 Read and update view preferences, locale, ADHD mode, and personal profile fields.

-Read aggregate usage and planning statistics for dashboards or assistant workflows.
+Read aggregate statistics and subscription status for dashboards or assistant workflows.